 To put it simply, MonsterInsights is a dead simple Google Analytics plugin for WordPress—that allows you to view your GA data directly within your WordPress dashboard.

-This plugin makes our list of the best blogging tools because it allows you to easily connect your WordPress blog with your Google Analytics account (without hiring developer or writing any code yourself)—a task that can sometimes be a bit more complicated than most new bloggers bargain for, depending upon the WordPress theme you're using.
+This plugin makes our list of the best blogging tools because it allows you to easily connect your WordPress blog with your Google Analytics account (without hiring developer or writing any code yourself)—a task that can sometimes be a bit more complicated than most new bloggers bargain for, depending upon which of the best WordPress themes you’re using.

-With the click of just a few buttons in MonsterInsights, you can set up relatively sophisticated event tracking, eCommerce tracking, form submissions and more features that'll help you better understand your blog readers as you grow.
+With the click of just a few buttons in MonsterInsights, you can set up relatively sophisticated event tracking, eCommerce tracking (depending upon the eCommerce website builder you’re using), form submissions and more features that’ll help you better understand your blog readers as you grow.

 Serp Robot is a free Google rank checker that tracks the position of your blog’s articles for the keywords you input.